jeroenminderman/occ-coding-tests/README.md

 ## About

-**As of November 2025, this repository is under active development: things will change rapidly so please be aware of updates**
+**As of December 2025, this repository is under active development: things will change rapidly so please be aware of updates**

-This repo aims to (1) demonstrate the use of tools for coding occupation descriptions to the ISCO-08 scheme, and (2) serve as a demonstration of the "accuracy" of these approaches relative to a common baseline test data set which has been manually coded.
+This repo aims to (1) demonstrate the use of tools for coding occupation descriptions to the ISCO-08 scheme, and (2) show the performance ("accurary") of these approaches on a synthetic test data set.

-For an overview of occupation coding generally, and the ISCO-08 scheme specifically, please see the [Quarto documentation pages](docs/_site/index.html).
+The code in this repo is demonstrated and documented through a set of pages generated using [Quarto](https://quarto.org/), with the source files located in the `docs/` folder, including:

+- An [introduction to the background of occupation coding](https://jeroenminderman.github.io/occ-coding-tests/), the ISCO-08 scheme, and coding tools in general.
+- Details of the background to, creation of, and structure of the [Example Data](https://jeroenminderman.github.io/occ-coding-tests/example_data.html) used for testing.
+- Demonstration of the use of tools including [occupationcoder-international](https://jeroenminderman.github.io/occ-coding-tests/demos_performance.html#occupationcoder-international) and [Classifai](https://jeroenminderman.github.io/occ-coding-tests/demos_performance.html#classifai) to do coding to ISCO-08, as well as a [comparison of their performance](https://jeroenminderman.github.io/occ-coding-tests/demos_performance.html#summary-comparison).

 ## Installation / pre-requisites
 Before rendering the repo documentation (see below), you will need to ensure you have all package dependencies installed.
 These are specified in the `requirements.txt` file.
 You can install these dependencies using pip: